RoboticsLabURJC/2022-tfg-cristian-sanchez/docs/_posts/2023-01-25-friss-model.md

 1. Default, which changes the values range.
 2. Fixed, which let us see how the values changes by fixing upper and lower limits.

-And after adjusting everything, here is an example of a **Wifi signal in an empty space**:
+And after adjusting everything, here is an example of a **signal in an empty space**:

 <p align="center">
 <img src="/2022-tfg-cristian-sanchez/images/friss_app.gif" alt="Final results" width="800"/>